 Responsible Conduct of Research (RCR) Online Course (Epi 201)

 Responsible Conduct of Research (RCR) helps people starting their research careers learn how to address the ethical issues that inevitably arise in research.
 The course addresses requirements and regulations for human-subjects research, including IRB approval and consent.
 Key topics include conflicts of interest, research misconduct, authorship, and ethical challenges related to research in resource-poor countries.

-- Identify at least three common ethical issues that clinical and translational researchers commonly face and the ethical guidelines for addressing these issues.
+- Identify common ethical issues that clinical and translational researchers commonly face and the ethical guidelines for addressing these issues.

 - Explain key elements of the federal regulations for research with human subjects, research misconduct, and conflicts of interest.

 - Provide constructive feedback on colleagues' ideas regarding ethical issues in research.

-Responsible Conduct of Research Online is a 6-week course.
+Responsible Conduct of Research Online is a 7-week course.
 Participants are expected to devote at least 4 hours per week to individual work and online peer interaction.
 Topics include:

 - Assessment of Risks and Benefits in IRB Review

 - Practical Issues in IRB Review